English Spanish

 Safe observation of a solar eclipse

-Jesús Carmona de Argila, a popularizer of solar observation and passionate about astronomy, is one of the leading experts in solar photography and observation.
+Jesús Carmona de Argila, a communicator of solar observation and passionate about astronomy, is one of the leading experts in solar photography and observation.

 A total solar eclipse is one of the greatest experiences a person can have in their lifetime.